Public toilet: Access for transgender and gender non-conforming people

-Access to public toilets for transgender and gender non-conforming people is often contested.
+Access to public toilets for transgender and gender non-conforming people, or efforts to make bathrooms accessible for all people, are often contested.
 In the United States, various bathroom bills have been put forward to define who can have public toilet access, and on what terms.
 Many of these bills seek to criminalize usage by people whose gender identity does not match the sex on their birth certificates.

-A variety of reasons have been put forward for these measures, including protecting the privacy of females, avoidance of retraumatization in females affected by male violence, and to protect females from being assaulted by males donning disguises, although there is no evidence of the latter ever having occurred in the past.
-The UK’s Equality and Human Rights Commission published guidance in 2022 outlining scenarios where it considered exclusion of transgender people from single-sex spaces to be justifiable and proportionate.
-While transgender public toilet usage has been labelled as a moral panic, the ongoing discourse continues to have significant impacts on this group.
+A variety of motives have been put forward for these bills, such as assuming that it protects the privacy of other women, avoidance of retraumatization in women affected by male violence, and to protect women from being assaulted by what they consider to be men donning disguises, although there is no evidence of the latter ever having occurred in the past.
+The UK's Equality and Human Rights Commission published guidance in 2022 outlining scenarios where it considered discrimination and segregation of transgender people from single-sex spaces to be justifiable and proportionate.
+While transgender public toilet usage has been labelled as a moral panic, the ongoing polarising discourse continues to have significant negative impacts on this group.